 Lessons in any outdoor pool are subject to inclement weather cancellations.
-Students do not get charged for any weather-canceled lesson.
+Families do not get charged for any weather-canceled lesson.
 The Central Montclair pool has an Emergency Action Plan (EAP) in place for lightning or other weather related concerns.
 Dark clouds, or the sound of any lightening, even coming from a distance, will require immediate exit from the pool and into the shelter space provided, and then exit from the property when safe.
 Generally speaking, class proceeds at instructor's discretion, with safety being the primary concern.
 Class won't be canceled for light rain.
 Class will be canceled for medium to heavy rain, thunder/lightening, or air temperature below 65°F. On a day with a forecast of potential inclement weather, the instructor will be in touch with you via text to cancel or confirm the lesson.
 If you do not receive a text, assume that the lesson is proceeding.
-Options for weather-related cancellations: - Refund issued, pro-rated to the missed time. - We may add time to a subsequent lesson; or attempt to re-schedule. - If medium rain (no lightning) starts during class, instructor may continue safety skills and muscle work in covered area.
+Options for weather-related cancellations: - Add time to a subsequent lesson; or attempt to re-schedule. - Refund issued, pro-rated to the missed time or lesson. - If medium rain (no lightning) starts during class, instructor may continue safety skills and muscle work in covered area.

 Do I have to get in the pool with my child?